SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraph{Limitations} While temporal priors are able to generalize to a broader set of tasks with respect to behavioral priors, they are data-driven, and as such will only reconstruct behavior that appears in the offline dataset of trajectories they are trained on.
-For instance, when training on demonstrations for \texttt{reach}, temporal priors will not encode any grasping strategy.
+\paragraph{Limitations} While state-free priors are able to generalize to a broader set of tasks with respect to behavioral priors, they are data-driven, and as such will only reconstruct behavior that appears in the offline dataset of trajectories they are trained on.
+For instance, when training on demonstrations for \texttt{reach}, state-free priors will not encode any grasping strategy.
 While such behavior can still be recovered by the policy $\pi$, there is no incentive to do so.
 As a result, successfully transferring to tasks that require additional strategies, such as grasping (e.g., \texttt{pick-place}) remains an open challenge.
-Secondly, as shown in Figure \ref{fig:main_result}, behavioral priors remain superior when the downstream task can be solved by the policy used for collecting expert trajectories.
-As temporal priors do not model state-action relationships, they can only provide weaker guidance in this privileged case.
-For this reason, a strategy to combine benefits from behavioral and temporal priors would represent an interesting direction for the future.
+Secondly, as shown in Figure \ref{fig:main_result}, behavioral priors remain superior when the downstream state distribution is not distant from the state distribution observed in the training task.
+As state-free priors do not model state-action relationships, they can only provide weaker guidance in this privileged case.
+This is in particular true when priors are trained on expert trajectories for complex manipulation tasks, as shown in Appendix \ref{app:training_task}.
+For this reason, a strategy to combine benefits from behavioral and state-free priors would represent an interesting direction for the future.

 \paragraph{Conclusion} In this paper we proposed a method for improving exploration efficiency in off-policy reinforcement learning.
-In particular, we introduced temporal priors, a family of non-Markovian, state-independent and flow-based action priors, and proposed a principled manner for integration into an off-policy reinforcement learning framework.
-While leveraging a relatively simple idea, temporal priors represent a powerful method for exploration.
-As shown by significant empirical evidence, they can massively accelerate learning across a diverse set of tasks, while solely requiring a modest amount of offline, task-agnostic trajectories.
+In particular, we introduced state-free priors, a family of non-Markovian, state-independent and flow-based action priors, and proposed a principled manner for integration into an off-policy reinforcement learning framework.
+While leveraging a relatively simple idea, state-free priors represent a powerful method for exploration.
+As shown by significant empirical evidence, they can massively accelerate learning across a diverse set of tasks, while solely requiring a modest amount of offline, \taskagnostic trajectories.